Gauge Invariance of Equilibrium Statistical Mechanics

 By construction a given phase space function $f(\rv^N,\pv^N)$ is transported from $\rv^N,\pv^N$ to $\tilde\rv^N, \tilde\pv^N$ to first order in $\eps(\rv_i)$ and $\nabla_i \eps(\rv_i)$ by applying \eqr{LQSigmaOperator} according to:

 Here the phase space variables with and without tilde are related by the transformation~\eqref{LQriTrafo} and \eqref{LQpviTrafo}.

 Applying two consecutive shifts with respective vector fields $\eps_1(\rv_i)$ and $\eps_2(\rv_i)$ constitutes repeated application of the shifting operator according to $\Sigma[\eps_2]\Sigma[\eps_1]$.
-As thereby $\Sigma[\eps_2]$ acts on phase space points that have already been displaced by $\Sigma[\eps_1]$, the order of consecutive shifting is relevant.
+As thereby $\Sigma[\eps_2]$ acts on the already displaced phase space function $\Sigma[\eps_1] f(\rv^N, \pv^N)$, the order of consecutive shifting is relevant.
 The non-commutative nature of the displacements is illustrated in Fig.~\ref{FIGnoncommutative}.

 The commutator of two shifting operators $\Sigma[\eps_1]$ and $\Sigma[\eps_2]$ quantifies the degree of their non-commutativity.
 Via explicit calculation on the basis of \eqr{LQSigmaOperator} one obtains straightforwardly the identity